Jan 2023 update: Our more recent post highlights the best investment opportunities for your money in 2023.

 If you’re willing to handle your own tax affairs, you can open a much wider world of fund options, and significantly drive down your overall cost of investing.

 We generally recommend a portfolio of at least four such funds.
 So it’s hard to pick a single fund in this category.
 But you can read about one of our favourites here.
-This fund more than doubled during 2020 – an extraordinary performance, even for a fund with a very strong long-term record, and helped greatly by substantial holdings in Tesla and Amazon.
+This fund was up 9.6% in 2021, and more than doubled the previous year – an extraordinary performance, even for a fund with a very strong long-term record, and helped greatly by substantial holdings in Tesla and Amazon.

 You can read more about our approach to investing larger lump sums here.